alicevision/Meshroom/INSTALL_PLUGINS.md

 # Meshroom plugins installation

 Plugins are collections of nodes and templates with their own dependencies.
-While plugin maintainers have flexibility in organizing their code, Meshroom requires a specific structure for proper integration.
+Plugin maintainers have flexibility in organizing their code, as Meshroom only requires a few directories to recognize nodes and pipelines.

 ## Required Structure

-- **Meshroom folder**: All plugin nodes and templates must be placed within a `meshroom/` directory
+- **Meshroom folder**: All plugin nodes and templates must be placed within a `./meshroom/` directory
-- **Configuration file**: Optional `config.json` file for environment variables, placed in the `meshroom/` folder
+- **Configuration file (optional)**: `./meshroom/config.json` file allows to define custom environment variables for the plugin
-- **Virtual environment**: If using a virtual environment (recommended), it must have the same name as the plugin directory.
+- **Virtual environment (optional)**: If you have specific dependencies, you can create a virtual environment in a folder with the plugin name and this python will be used when computing the node.

 ## Example Structure